-Or as people like to call it Cat castle, stands on the ledge looking downstream at the river.
-The architecture style of the castle is majestic, you can see it while cruising the Rhine river.
+Or as people like to call it, Cat castle stands on the ledge looking downstream at the river.
+The architectural style of the castle is majestic; you can see it while cruising the Rhine river.

 5. Stolzenfels Palace

-The castle which has turned into a marvellous palace fascinates tourists from all over the world.
+The castle which has turned into a marvelous palace, fascinates tourists from all over the world.
 It is located on the left bank of the Rhine.
 Despite the luxurious furniture in the palace, what is even more luxurious is the view of the Rhine Valley from the terrace of the palace.

 6. Pfalzgrafenstein Castle

-In the middle of the river you can see a small island on which the Pfalzgrafenstein castle is built.
-This is a small castle and was served as a toll house in the past.
-This is definitely of the “must see” sites in Rhine region.
+In the middle of the river, you can see a small island on which the Pfalzgrafenstein castle is built.
+This is a small castle and served as a toll house in the past.
+This is definitely of the “must see” sites in the Rhine region.

 7. Klopp Castle

 This is a castle on the top of the hill above the town called Bingium.
-This whole hill was a part of defensive belt which was surrounded by a wall.
+This whole hill was a part of the defensive belt, which was surrounded by a wall.
 Today, this castle houses the city council.